ThomasSchnapka/quaro/README.md

 ![gif foot contact switches](https://github.com/ThomasSchnapka/quaro/blob/master/media/foot_contact_switches_gait.gif?raw=true)

+One of the biggest flaws of a quadruped robot on a budget is that the servo motors do not give any feedback.
+To deal with it I wanted to try out foot contact switches.
 After testing [this approach](https://github.com/open-dynamic-robot-initiative/open_robot_actuator_hardware/blob/master/mechanics/foot_contact_switch_v1/README.md) with Phototransistors, I found out that using force-sensitive resistors is more feasible if one wants to maintain the Spot Micro design and avoid buying SMD boards.
 Instructions and files are available on [Thingivese](https://www.thingiverse.com/thing:4821239).
 More information: [link](https://github.com/ThomasSchnapka/quaro/tree/master/Hardware/Foot_contact_switch)

 ## Additional resources